TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 .. note::

-   Extbase does not use PSR-7 implementation for Requests, but custom implementations.
+   Extbase does not use PSR-7 for requests, but custom implementations.

 .. _the-dispatcher: